trinodb/trino-admin/docs/index.rst

 Introduction
 ------------
-Presto Admin is a tool for installing and managing the Presto query engine on a cluster.
+``presto-admin`` is a tool for installing and managing the Presto query engine on a cluster.
 It provides easy-to-use commands to:

 * Install and uninstall Presto across your cluster